-- Measles: No measles cases were notified in the past week. - Mumps: One overseas-acquired mumps case was notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified in the past week.
+- Measles: No measles cases were notified in the past week. - Mumps: No mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): One IMD case was notified in the past week.
+See media release.